dtaht/blog-cerowrt/content/post/net_neutrality_customers.md

 and [RFC8290](https://tools.ietf.org/html/rfc8290) in the gear they supply.
 And: Ask them, at the very least, to reduce their buffering in their head-ends to something sane.
 Ask them, in their bandwidth shapers, to try [cake](https://www.bufferbloat.net/projects/codel/wiki/CakeTechnical/), the latest result of the bufferbloat effort.
-And in their wifi gear, have them see [ending the anomaly](https://www.usenix.org/system/files/conference/atc17/atc17-hoiland-jorgensen.pdf), and adopt products leverging that that.
+I'd really like you to take a hard look at how cake meets up with your principles too!
+And in their wifi gear, have them see [ending the anomaly](https://www.usenix.org/system/files/conference/atc17/atc17-hoiland-jorgensen.pdf).
+Products leverging that make for tons better wifi.

-All of these things are available now in third party firmware, in many add on products that you can buy today - but they are not shipping by default.
+All of these things are available now in third party firmware, and in many add on products that you can buy today - but they are not shipping from US ISPs by default.

 On top of all this - there are many other problems in the Internet today - the one that scares me most is all the compromised routers out there.
 We all need find ways to regularly update the deployed base to new, faster, more secure router software as exploits arrive.